 We know that children’s brains are plastic and rapidly developing from birth, shaped by the experiences they have.
 We also know that our experiences dictate not only which neural pathways are formed and strengthened by frequent use, but also which ones end up being pruned because of disuse.
 The first ten years of a child’s life provides a window of opportunity for brain development that is unmatched in an older person.
 It is critical for us as parents to pay very close attention to the experiences we provide our developing children so that we can ensure they grow and develop to their greatest potential.

-Psychiatrist Matthew Dumont says, “I would like to suggest that the constant shifting of visual frames in television shows is related to the hyperkinetic syndrome…There are incessant changes of camera and focus, so that the viewer’s reference point shifts every few seconds.
+Psychiatrist Matthew Dumont: “I would like to suggest that the constant shifting of visual frames in television shows is related to the hyperkinetic syndrome…There are incessant changes of camera and focus, so that the viewer’s reference point shifts every few seconds.
 This technique literally programs a short attention span.” (p.
-39)
+39).

-“Our children are exposed to an overwhelming array of cable channels, computer programs, video games, and web sites.
+Freed and Parsons bring it back around to conclude, “Our children are exposed to an overwhelming array of cable channels, computer programs, video games, and web sites.
 It’s no wonder they think differently.” (p.
-40)
+40).

 As Parents, We Have a Choice